The Local-well-posedness of the relativistic Vlasov-Maxwell-Landau system with the specular reflection boundary condition: Introduction

 However, in the presence of the SRBC, a unique avenue opens.
 Employing a flattening and extension strategy, one can extend the solution of the KFP equation to the entire space and invoke the $S_p$ theory of KFP equations, akin to the Calderon-Zygmund theory for parabolic PDEs \cite{GHJO_20}, \cite{DGO_22}, \cite{DGY_21}.
 This approach yields H\"older regularity not only for the solution but also for its velocity gradient.
 Such an extension argument is unknown for other boundary conditions in kinetic theory.

 In recent years, an $L_2$ to $L_{\infty}$ framework has been developed for the Boltzmann equation in bounded domains (see \cite{G_10} and \cite{EGKM_13}, \cite{EGKM_18}, \cite{KGH_20} for further developments).
-The method is based on interpolating between the natural energy bound and the estimate provided by the velocity averaging lemma.
-However, this approach is less applicable to the Landau equation, where a higher regularity of the velocity gradient is required to establish uniqueness due to a nonlinear diffusion term (see \cite{KGH_20}).
+The method is based on interpolating between the natural entropy or energy bound and the interplay between characteristics and velocity averaging in the collision (\cite{G_10QAM}).
+However, this approach is less applicable to the Landau equation due to the absence of characteristic curves.
+We emphasize that a higher regularity of the velocity gradient is required to establish the uniqueness for the Landau equation due to the nonlinear diffusion term (see \cite{KGH_20}).
 To handle the Landau and the Vlasov-Poisson-Landau equations with the SRBC, the authors of \cite{GHJO_20} and \cite{DGO_22} combined the aforementioned mirror-extension method with the $S_p$ estimate.
-Their results require merely $C^2$ regularity of domains and hence, allow a solid tori domain, which resembles a tokamak.
+Their results require merely $C^2$ regularity of domains and, hence, allow a solid tori domain, which resembles a tokamak.

 Adapting the aforementioned framework to the RVML system poses a formidable challenge due to the anticipated low regularity of solutions to Maxwell's equations.
 The intricate nature of the relativistic Landau kernel, coupled with the presence of the relativistic transport term, introduces additional mathematical complexities.
 Our innovative approach involves deducing the regularity of solutions to Maxwell's equations by treating them as an elliptic system of the Hodge type.
 This inspired the development of a delicate iteration scheme, where we propagate temporal derivatives and employ a descent argument, leveraging div-curl estimates and a relativistic adaptation of the $S_p$ estimates for KFP equations with the SRBC.